OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-In terms of attractions and activities, Hong Kong has the edge.
-Overall, Hong Kong is a more lively city, with a never-ending supply of things to do and see.
-From its temples to colonial buildings and world-class museums, Hong Kong is packed with sights.
-Popular attractions include visiting The Peak (Hong Kong Island’s highest point with awe-inspiring views of the city skyline), the famous Ladies’ Market, the Big Bhudda by cable car and surprisingly, Hong Kong is home to some of the best hiking trails in the world.
+In terms of attractions and activities, Hong Kong is more lively, with a never-ending supply of things to do and see.
+Popular adventures include visiting The Peak (Hong Kong Island’s highest point) for city skyline views, shopping in the Ladies’ Market and heading to the Big Buddha by cable car.
+It may come as a surprise, but Hong Kong is also home to some of the best hiking trails in the world.

-Meanwhile, Singapore is also a foodie’s paradise.
-Known for its melting pot of Chinese, Malay, and Indian cuisines, there is no shortage of tasty local dishes to try.
-From chicken rice to chilli crab and an abundance of world-recognised street food, there are amazing dining choices at every turn in Singapore.
-The city is currently home to 38 Michelin-Starred restaurants, leaving it somewhat lagging behind Hong Kong in that respect.
+However, Singapore is also a foodie’s paradise.
+Known for its melting pot of Chinese, Malay and Indian cuisines, there is no shortage of tasty local dishes to try.
+From chicken rice to chilli crab and an abundance of world-recognised street food, there are amazing dining choices at every turn.
+The city is currently home to around 40 Michelin-starred restaurants.

-For its sheer variety of street markets, wet markets, hawker stalls and upscale shopping malls, Hong Kong has the edge.
-Indeed, Hong Kong is a shoppers’ paradise.
-According to Trip Advisor, Hong Kong’s famous Ladies’ Market is the most popular attraction in the entire city.
-Popular for its inexpensive bargain-priced clothes and accessories, despite its name, Ladies’ Market is not only for the ladies, here you will find a wide variety of men’s clothing and just about all kinds of merchandise, including small household items, electronic gadgets and toys.
+For the sheer variety of street markets, wet markets, hawker stalls and upscale shopping malls, Hong Kong probably has the edge.
+The Ladies’ Market is the most popular attraction in the city; despite the name, it’s not only for ladies.
+You can buy inexpensive clothes and accessories, plus a wide variety of menswear and all kinds of merchandise, including small household items, electronic gadgets and toys.

-Quality of life: In Mercer’s 2017 annual list of cities in Asia offering the highest quality of life, Singapore ranked number one.
-Singapore is also ranked the nicest city to live in Asia for expats, with the best infrastructure in the world.
-Meanwhile, Hong Kong was ranked seventh in the survey’s list of top cities in Asia.
+Quality of life: In Mercer’s 2019 annual list of cities offering the highest quality of life, Singapore ranked number one in Asia.
+Singapore is generally considered the nicest city to live in Asia for immigrants from the West, with the best infrastructure in the world.
+Meanwhile, Hong Kong was ranked the seventh-best place to live in Asia.

 Housing: Singapore trumps Hong Kong when it comes to housing.
-Hong Kong is currently the most expensive property market in the world.
-Overall, rent in Hong Kong is 47 percent more expensive, according to data from Expatistan.com.
+Hong Kong was the most expensive property market in the world in 2020, according to a report by CBRE.
+Overall, rent in Hong Kong is 56 percent more expensive than in Singapore, according to data from Expatistan.com.

 Pollution: Hong Kong also trails behind Singapore when it comes to clean air and pollution levels.

-Education: In global education rankings, Singapore has the highest achieving students in the world, with its teenagers coming top in tests in maths, reading and science.
+Education: In global education rankings, Singapore has the highest-achieving students in the world, with its teenagers coming top in maths, reading and science tests.
 Meanwhile, Hong Kong was ranked ninth overall.

-Crime: Singapore and Hong Kong are both among the safest cities in Asia, with annual crime rates among the lowest in the world.
-Singapore has a slight edge with 596 crime cases per 100K people, compared to Hong Kong’s 936 crime cases per 100k people.
+Crime: When you look at Singapore versus Hong Kong in terms of violence and criminal activity, they are both among the safest cities in Asia, with annual crime rates among the lowest in the world.
+Singapore has a slight edge, with 596 crime cases per 100,000 people, compared to Hong Kong’s 936.

-English: English proficiency is better in Singapore as the city made English its official language and it now ranks first in Asia.
-Meanwhile, Hong Kong sees continuing decline in standards of English and was ranked 30th among 72 places in the annual English proficient test conducted by Education First.
+English: English proficiency is better in Singapore, as the city made English its official language, and it now ranks first in Asia.
+Meanwhile, many people in Hong Kong are moving away from speaking English, although it is widely spoken because of the city’s colonial past.